 Shear profiles were great as well.
-Some faster storm motions, but we figured the Louisiana road network wasn’t so bad that we couldn’t keep up.
+The storm motions were a bit on the fast side, but figured the road network wasn’t too bad.

 We headed down to Shreveport and stayed the night at Zacks mom’s house.
-It was shortly after we arrived that the warm air advection fueled storms started hitting Shreveport and persisted overnight and into the morning, dumping large amounts of rain.
+It was shortly after we arrived that warm air advection fueled storms started hitting Shreveport.
+The storms persisted overnight and into the morning, dumping large amounts of rain.